 Henningsomyces candidus - flaring white straws, less than 1/2mm wide!

 Flagelloscypha - hairy white cups (not so tall) on woody debris.

 Merismodes - hairy ochre rimmed cups, tightly clustered, deciduous twigs.

 Lachnella alboviolascens - purple cups with a white hairy fringe, 1cm or so, on deciduous stems.
 Resembles Lachnum.

 Lachnella villosa - much smaller, <1mm, mostly white and even more easily confused with Lachnum.

 Aleurodiscus grantii - salmon pink, discs with a furry rim.
 Sometimes irregular shaped and not disc-like, but a crust. <5mm.
 Russulales.

 Cups on dung or soil (that don't follow the rules and so are keyed out in the Operculate Cups page too).

-Colourful (rarely brown), smooth rimmed cups or discs (without hairs) on wood, stemless or with a short stem (belonging to various families).
-Also consider the white and salmon-pink Basidiomycota .
+Colourful or boring, smooth rimmed cups or discs (without hairs) on wood, stemless or if colourful, possibly with a short stem.

 Chlorociboria aeruginascens - blue cups, <5mm, short off-centre stem, somewhat irregular shape, blue flesh.